 Although colds, fevers, viruses, and the flu share some symptoms, there is a difference between them.
-At Xpress Wellness, we can help diagnose the difference and help you get well again quickly.
+At Xpress Wellness Urgent Care, we can help diagnose the difference and help you get well again quickly at one of our several locations across Oklahoma and Kansas.

-The common cold, more commonly referred to as a cold, is a virus infecting the upper respiratory tract, primarily affecting the nose and throat.
+The common cold is a widespread, usually mild virus infecting the upper respiratory tract, primarily affecting the nose and throat.

 How to Tell a Cold From the Flu